 Having a new website is akin to creating a new resume.
 By all accounts, it generally makes you stand out.
 How much does an up-to-date website actually matter?
-To what extent will your firm specifically benefit from an updated website?
+To what extent will your firm and brand identity specifically benefit from an updated website?

 There are some positive results of updating your website that we list below.
 (To be fair, we also include some drawbacks, if you keep reading).
 These will not apply to everyone, but they will help you evaluate if updating your website makes sense for your company.

 These days, almost everything begins with a google search.
 If you haven’t updated your website in a while, you probably aren’t ranking too high on that search.
 Updating a website helps you with search engine optimization—you can use the language and techniques that the google aggrevators recognize and reflect in their search engine ranking system—just make sure you don’t forget to redirect all your valuable old links to the new site!

 Your clients will actually be able to look at your website.

 Sure, you have a URL.
 But if you have a buggy old Flash-based website with a bunch of lagging extra HTML, a URL could be all you have.
 How many busy prospects checking out your firm will wait the extra 10 seconds for your homepage to load?
 Not many.
 Complement that with archaic, confusing navigation and you may have already lost your prospect.
 Or at least given them a bad first impression of your brand identity.

 You’ll be able to measure the effectiveness of your website.